jcqnly/SharpCalculator/README.md

 ---
 ## Build and Run
-After installing the [.NET Core 2.0 SDK](https://www.microsoft.com/net/download/macos), clone this repo onto your machine and type the following commands:
+After installing the [.NET Core 2.0 SDK](https://www.microsoft.com/net/download/macos), clone this repo onto your machine.
+From a terminal interface, go to where this was cloned and type the following commands:

 ```
 cd SharpCalculator
+dotnet restore
 dotnet run
 ```
 ---